 The first large exclosure, erected last fall in partnership with Connexion Nature is on the purple trail next to the meadow.
 This latest addition allows us to protect and monitor a larger area of roughly 625 m2, thereby encompassing a higher diversity of species of trees and plants than was previously possible.

-These past few weeks, our Field Operations Assistants have started monitoring the regeneration of native species and locating potential seed banks in the soil.
+In the summer, our Field Operations Assistants monitor the regeneration of native species and locating potential seed banks in the soil.
 A seed bank, in this context, is an area on or in the soil where plants store reservoirs of seeds for new generations of plant growth in the future.

 These data are a first step towards creating healthy populations of vegetation to be propagated across the mountain, thereby restoring a vibrant, healthy understory.
 We will build more of these exclosures in the coming months and years.
 The data and resources gathered from these exclosures will be invaluable in understanding and fostering a healthy future for Mont Saint-Hilaire's forests.